 First, if you have roadside assistance with your auto policy, find out if it will cover you while you are renting the RV?

 Third, if neither option above will work, you should probably buy the roadside insurance.
-No sense taking a huge chance on your vacation.
-Remember, you will be looking at gorgeous landscapes and scenery while driving your RV and, therefore, at risk for driving off the road.
-Don’t take the chance, just get the roadside assistance.
+No sense in taking a huge chance on your vacation.
+Remember, you will be looking at gorgeous landscapes and scenery while driving your RV and, therefore, at risk of driving off the road.
+Don’t take the chance.
+Just get the roadside assistance.